Krabbe disease

 Krabbe disease (KD) (also known as globoid cell leukodystrophy or galactosylceramide lipidosis) is a rare and often fatal lysosomal storage disease that results in progressive damage to the nervous system.
 KD involves dysfunctional metabolism of sphingolipids and is inherited in an autosomal recessive pattern.
-The disease is named after the Danish neurologist Knud Krabbe (1885–1961).
+The disease is named after Danish neurologist Knud Krabbe (1885–1961).

 Signs and symptoms

-Symptoms in asymptomatic infantile-onset (<12 months after birth) and later-onset Krabbe disease present themselves differently.
-Of individuals with infantile-onset Krabbe disease, 85–90% display progressive neurologic deterioration in infancy and death before the age of two.
-Symptoms include irritability, fevers, limb stiffness, seizures, feeding difficulties (like GERD), vomiting, staring episodes, and slowing of mental and motor development.
+Symptoms in asymptomatic infantile-onset (less than 12 months after birth) and later-onset Krabbe disease present themselves differently.
+Of individuals with infantile-onset KD, 85–90% display progressive neurologic deterioration in infancy and death before the age of two.
+Symptoms include irritability, fevers, limb stiffness, seizures, feeding difficulties (like gastroesophageal reflux disease), vomiting, staring episodes, and slowing of mental and motor development.
 In the first stages of the disease, doctors often mistake the symptoms for those of cerebral palsy.
 Other symptoms include muscle weakness, spasticity, deafness, optic atrophy, optic nerve enlargement, blindness, paralysis, and difficulty when swallowing.
 Prolonged weight loss may also occur.

-10–15% of individuals with later-onset Krabbe disease have a much slower disease progression.
+About 10–15% of individuals with later-onset KD have a much slower disease progression.
 These individuals may also display symptoms such as esotropia, slurred speech, and slow development or loss of motor milestones.

 Causes

 Krabbe disease is caused by mutations in the GALC gene located on chromosome 14 (14q31), which is inherited in an autosomal recessive manner.
-Mutations in the GALC gene cause a deficiency of an enzyme called galactosylceramidase.
+Mutations in the GALC gene cause a deficiency of the enzyme galactosylceramidase (GALC).
 In rare cases, it may be caused by a lack of active saposin A (a derivative of prosaposin).

 The buildup of unmetabolized lipids adversely affects the growth of the nerve's protective myelin sheath (the covering that insulates many nerves) resulting in demyelination and severe progressive degeneration of motor skills.
-As part of a group of disorders known as leukodystrophies, Krabbe disease results from the imperfect growth and development of myelin.
+As part of a group of disorders known as leukodystrophies, KD results from the imperfect growth and development of myelin.

-Galactosylceramidase deficiency also results in a buildup of a glycosphingolipid called psychosine, which is toxic to oligodendrocytes, a type of non-neuronal cell found in the nervous system, collectively termed neuroglia.
+Galactosylceramidase deficiency also results in a buildup of the glycosphingolipid psychosine, which is toxic to oligodendrocytes, a type of non-neuronal cells found in the nervous system, collectively termed neuroglia.